BradenDKelly/MetropolisMonteCarlo/Ewald/readme.md

 There is lots of optimization needing to be done, lots of allocations being made.
 Need to make functions in place modifications rather than returning new arrays or values.

-A simulation of 1000 SPC/E water molecules takes about 6 hours to do 10,000,000 monte carlo steps (translation + rotation).
-Pretty good for serial version.
+A simulation of 1000 SPC/E water molecules takes about 1 hour to do 10,000,000 monte carlo steps (translation + rotation).
+Pretty good for a completely serial version.
 And again, code needs to be cleaned up, generalized and optimized.
 Lots to do.

 ![](SPCE_W_E_.png)